 How to get Started

-- Apply - If you have never taken a course at Trine, you will need to submit an application.
-Follow the instructions provided for applying to Trine’s dual enrollment program.
+- Apply - If you have never taken a course at Trine, apply to Trine's dual enrollment program.

-- Enrollment - After you’re officially enrolled in a course, you will receive a confirmation email that includes your class schedule.
+- Receive Email - After you're officially enrolled, you will receive a confirmation email that includes your class schedule.

-- Student Account Access -After enrollment, you’ll receive an email sent to your personal email address with your Trine account login details.
-For help accessing your account and Trine Outlook email, visit our resource page: "How do I sign into my account and Trine Outlook email".
+- Student Account Access - After enrollment, you'll receive an email sent to your personal email address with your Trine account login details.
+For help accessing your account and Trine Outlook email, visit "How do I sign into my account and Trine Outlook email?"

-Taking dual enrollment courses is a smart way to earn college credit while still in high school, giving you a head start on your degree and helping you save both time and money.
-However, it’s important to understand that these courses are the start of your official college record.
+Taking dual enrollment courses is a smart way to earn college credit while still in high school, giving you a head start on your degree and helping you save time and money.
+However, understand that these courses are the start of your official college record.
 The grades you earn and the decisions you make now can affect your future college and financial aid opportunities.

 - Confirm Enrollment - Make sure you are officially enrolled in the course(s) you plan to take.